 Perhaps the thirteenth is the signature hole, but words can never describe just how inspiring this "simple" short little downhill par three of 133m really is.
 No bunkers – just wind and wicked undulation all around the target.
 The vista of tree-less rolling links-land from the tee says it all.

 The heritage-listed clubhouse at Barwon Heads has 19 rooms; a few that share a balcony and some with ocean or course views.
 For those truly serious about their game it is "the" place to stay, with many groups returning annually.
 Whilst even the tastefully decorated rooms are somewhat "Spartan" in their accoutrements – the grand dining room downstairs along with the billiards facilities provide the ultimate in après-golf indulgences.
-Check the website for special stay and play packages including free golf with B&B stays during winter and up to 33% off extended stays during January.
+Check the website for special stay and play packages including free golf with B&B stays during winter.

 above- The Balcony room opens out onto a deck overlooking the course and a standard twin room with view (left)